cloudmesh/cloudmesh-nlp/README.md

 ## Google

-Google has Natural Language client libraries and Language operators which help to use Cloud Natural Language API.
-Language Operators work via Apache Airflow
+Google has Natural Language client libraries and Language operators.
+The Language Operators can be used via Apache Airflow.
+TODO: are language operators always needed to access apache airflow?
+Google offers a Cloud Natural Language API.
+TODO: What does it offer?

-purpose: reveal the structure and meaning of text via powerful machine learning models. can be used to extract information about people, places, events.
+The purpose of Natural Language is to reveal the structure and meaning of text via powerful machine learning models.
+Language operators can be used to extract information about people, places, events.

-This can be used to understand sentiments about your product on social media.
-It can also be used cases for Analyzing Entities, Analyzing Entity Sentiment, Analyzing Sentiment, Classifying Content
+Language operators can be used to understand sentiments about your product on social media.
+It can also be used for Analyzing

-to get started

-you can get started check out: <https://airflow.apache.org/docs/apache-airflow-providers-google/stable/index.html>
+Entities, Analyzing Entity Sentiment, Analyzing Sentiment, Classifying Content

+More information can be found at: <https://airflow.apache.org/docs/apache-airflow-providers-google/stable/index.html>